shopgate/pwa/README.md

 # Shopgate's PWA common library

-This is Shopgate's **PWA common** library.
-It handles the basic application environment for a [PWA](https://developers.google.com/web/progressive-web-apps/).
+This library handles the basic application environment for a [PWA](https://developers.google.com/web/progressive-web-apps/) in the **Shopgate Cloud**.

 It holds everything that is needed for data storage via [Redux](http://redux.js.org), observable streams via [RxJS](https://github.com/ReactiveX/rxjs), and it serves with a variety of